ndouglas/ndouglas/README.md

 _In case I get uploaded into the Singularity and have an inexhaustible amount of free time_

+- A debugger where you select a couple of lines and a static analyzer determines and allows you to provide values for in-scope variables in normal code
 - Build a neural network from scratch
 - Build an LLM from scratch
 - Build a tower defense game based around system design principles